Hey, Young Boys Can Like Disney Princesses, Too, as This Brazilian Illustrator’s Work Depicts

 There’s also no shortage of Disney fans who grow up to become artists, incorporating their love of Disney’s characters and worlds into their own work, sometimes as creative homages to the fantasies that kickstarted their artistic journey.

-One of those such artists is Marciano Palácio, who at 25 years old has been creating art professionally since 2015.
-Despite loving to draw as a child, he never realized that life as an artist was a possibility until only a few years ago.
+One of those such artists is Marciano Palácio, who has been creating art professionally since 2015.
+Despite loving to draw as a child, he never realized that life as an artist was a possibility until much later in life.
 “It always seemed like a really distant possibility, so drawing was always of a hobby than a real career option while I was growing up,” he tells Hornet.

 But while in college, he realized that his “hobby” was taking up more of his time than any other thing; he had to find a way to become an artist professionally.

 One series of illustrations in particular caught our eyes — a series in which Disney princesses are seen meeting young boys.
 The images offer up a powerful message: that Disney princesses aren’t just for girls.
 Boys can have a strong affinity for these beloved characters, too!